Poonam-CBS/Games/README.md

 # Games
-This Repository contains games written in Python
+This Repository contains games written in Python.
+It contains games which uses different if statements.